Editor's note: this podcast episode originally appeared on the Gensler Design Exchange podcast.

 The pandemic has highlighted the disparity between the future of work and the bulk of existing commercial office and residential building stock.
 Thousands of square feet are arguably unaligned to the demands and expectations of the evolving market.
 Successful developments in the future will be those that offer far more than merely a place to work or live.
 In this episode of the Gensler Design Exchange, design and development experts discuss how buildings can stand out and be more resilient in today’s competitive market.

 The guests in this episode each bring their own unique and valuable perspectives to the conversation.
 Robert Ward launched Skanska’s commercial development business in the U.S. in 2009.
 Skanska is a world leader in developing customer-focused, highly sustainable office, mixed-use, and multifamily properties.
 Their unique approach in self-financing a majority of their projects allows them significant opportunities to be on the cutting edge of innovation and sustainability.
 Shelly Mrstik is a practice area leader for commercial office building development and repositioning in Gensler’s Southeast region.
 Over the last 16 years, she has focused on office, multifamily, residential, and cultural projects in the Washington, D.C. area.
-Moderating the dialogue is Jeff Barber, who has spent more than 25 years at Gensler as an award-winning architect and architectural design director for Gensler’s global commercial office building practice.
+Moderating the dialogue is Jeff Barber, who spent more than 25 years at Gensler as an award-winning architect and architectural design director in its commercial office building practice, before his retirement.

 Our conversation begins with the commercial office building market and what today’s tenants are looking for [2:49–11:52].
 In a time when many can work from anywhere, traveling to an ‘office’ will need to be justifiable.
 Trends we were seeing pre-COVID still exist in today’s environment, but those trends are experiencing heightened importance, including more outdoor space, touchless technology, and health and wellness.
 Connection to our offices’ immediate neighborhoods is also a driving force in attracting tenants.
 People are coming to the office not only for amenities in the building but also for amenities in the neighborhood.